rubiigen/nix-configs/README.md

 + Firstly, NVIDIA.
 I was fed up of having to go through the effort to fix nvidia every time i reinstalled my OS
 + Secondly, talk of reinstalling...
 I reinstall my OS often and installing drivers, etc got boring fast.
 + Furthermore, the configuration is genuinely quicker to do in nixos because its just a programming language essentially
-+ Lastly, I know how to set up qemu-kvm w/ gpu passthrough in nixos, can't say that about most other distros
++ Lastly, I know how to set up qemu-kvm w/ gpu passthrough in nixos, can't say that about most other distros (not as big a thing as it used to be, for now i run my OS in a PVE container)

 # Thats all well and good, what is in this config?